saltedge/saltedge-ios-swift/README.md

 # Salt Edge iOS / macOS Swift SDK and iOS Example application

 A handful of classes to help you interact with the Salt Edge API from your iOS / macOS app.
-Last SDK version (2.1+) supports Salt Edge API v5.
+Last SDK version (3.0+) supports Salt Edge API v5 and Salt Edge Partners API v1.

 ## Requirements